EclipsingLines/GodotSynth/docs/engines.md

 ![image](assets/img/va_configuration.png)

-The VA engine consist of 3 different wave shapes with a morph parameter.
+The VA engine consists of 3 different wave shapes with a morph parameter.

 Bottom waveform is at 0, mid waveform is at 0.5 and top waveform is at 1.